You may find a point with your bodybuilding that seems like no matter what you do you seem to stay running in place.

 Intermittent fasting only gives results for so long.
 It's a great way to get started for someone who is extremely overweight, but if you were never hungry at breakfast time before, then why would you jump on a diet where you trained your body to continue to skip this meal?

-You need to do the exact opposite of intermittently fast, you need to bang down a well balanced breakfast!!
-You need to eat after 8pm, and for God sakes please eat more than twice a day!!
+You need to do the exact opposite of intermittently fast, you need to bang down a well balanced breakfast!
+You need to eat after 8 pm, and for God's sake please eat more than twice a day!

 3. SWITCH UP THE FOOD SOURCES